Skip to main content

 You’ll be a little sore at first

 It’s normal to experience soreness in your gums after your braces are first put on.
 You may also feel some tenderness in your teeth when you bite down.
 This is because your mouth is adjusting to the presence of new hardware and your teeth are beginning to shift.
-To help ease the pain, you can swish with a salt water solution (one teaspoon of salt in a glass of warm water) a few times a day.
+To help ease the pain, you can swish with a saltwater solution (one teaspoon of salt in a glass of warm water) a few times a day.
 You may also wish to take over-the-counter pain relief medicine.

 Your teeth will feel “loose”